Skip to main content

 Often the student will receive intervention services in more than one functional area simultaneously.
 For example, a student who is learning to become independent in toileting may receive services in the following areas:

-Communication ā€“ To signal when s/he has to leave the room to go to the bathroom.
+Communication ā€“ To signal when he/she has to leave the room to go to the bathroom.

 Functional Mobility ā€“ To ambulate from the classroom to the bathroom and back.
 To transfer from a walker to the toilet and back.